Lebanon Girls Softball results

-Results from Lebanon Girls Softball Association games played last Thursday at Baird Park:
+Lebanon Girls Softball Association results from games played Monday night at Baird Park:

 8-UNDER